graeme-lockley/little-languages/README.md

 ## STLC - Simple Typed Lambda Calculus

-STLC is a small language helpful in getting the type inference engine working without the clutter of complexity.
+STLC is helpful in getting the type inference engine working without the clutter of complexity.
+The bits that I found most helpful with this project is:

+- Determining how to infer `let rec` - the literature often implies that this is trivial however it is certainly not trivial for a practitioner as there is subtleties that need to be worked through.
+- When to solve over the constraints and when to defer - this is material in getting the most general type solution.

 https://github.com/graeme-lockley/typed-lambda-calculus-deno/blob/78341303affc0ace0b5d0327b1ea8b28cf6f7a90/stlc/Grammar.llgd